gradle/gradle/design-docs/unified-configuration-and-task-model.md

    as they are still incubating, but will help drive backwards compatibility with the existing DSL for stable plugins.
 2. Change the native language plugins so that they do not use extensions and ignore integration between the old and new DSL for now.

+- Change native language plugins so that they no longer use extensions (see `CreateNativeBinaries`).

 ## Build author uses the model DSL to configure the native components tasks

 The model DSL should allow the tasks for a native binary and component to be configured.
 The configuration should happen only when the task is added to the task graph.